 The folder shown there should be the one where your subfolder "AddOns" will be located (1 folder above "Screenshots").

 As a base troubleshooting rule: Make sure you logout before you update any addons or dependencies!

-Why are images/textures the addon provides are not shown/are invisible ingame?
+Why are images/textures the addon provides not shown/shown wrong/invisible ingame?